 - Obtain the necessary assistance of personnel in units of the organization where they perform audits, as well as other specialized services from within or outside the organization.

-Internal Audit may also be requested to facilitate consulting engagements as requested by the board or management.
+Audit & Advisory Services may also be requested to facilitate consulting engagements as requested by the board or management.
 Consulting engagements may produce a formal report for management.
 The formal report may include analytical details, and recommendations to management and/or the board.
-Management is not required to implement Internal Audit’s recommendations.
-If control risks are identified during a consulting engagement, then Internal Audit is responsible to report the issues to management and the board.
+Management is not required to implement Audit & Advisory Services’ recommendations.
+If control risks are identified during a consulting engagement, Audit & Advisory Services is responsible to report the issues to management and the board.